-Every employee is responsible for ensuring that all financial reports, accounting records, research reports, expense accounts, timesheets and other documents are accurate and clearly represent the relevant facts or the true nature of a transaction.
+Every employee is responsible for ensuring that all financial reports, accounting records, research reports, expense accounts, time sheets and other documents are accurate and clearly represent the relevant facts or the true nature of a transaction.
 Employees should never make false or misleading entries in reports or other records.
 Business records will be kept in an accurate, true and complete manner.
-In order to secure the accuracy and reliability of financial records and reports, CPHL has internal control standards and procedures.
-Accurate business records are important for legal, financial and other reporting obligations of CPHL.
+In order to secure the accuracy and reliability of financial records and reports, Centers Plan for Healthy Living has internal control standards and procedures.
+Accurate business records are important for legal, financial and other reporting obligations of Centers Plan for Healthy Living.
 Fraudulent accounting or documentation is a violation of CPHL's policies and applicable laws.